mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 print(head.next.next)  # ListNode with val 4.815162342
 ```

-Adding a node to the start or end of the list require a little creativity.
-We can write functions to do so like this:
+We can write functions to make it easier to add a node to the end, as well as to the start.
+We'd do so like this:

 {% include header-python.html %}
 ```python